MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxsender.md

-﻿---
+---
-Description: 'The FaxSender messaging object is used by a fax client application to retrieve and set sender information about fax senders.
-The object also includes methods to store sender data in and retrieve sender data from the local registry.' ms.assetid: 'f265cfd0-cf62-4d86-9ba5-d1842ac94baa'
+Description: The FaxSender messaging object is used by a fax client application to retrieve and set sender information about fax senders.
+The object also includes methods to store sender data in and retrieve sender data from the local registry. ms.assetid: f265cfd0-cf62-4d86-9ba5-d1842ac94baa
 title: FaxSender object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxSender object